rueedlinger/kafka-connect-quickstart/README.md

     --data @config/log-sink.json
 ```

 > A detail description of the Kafka Connect Rest API can be found here, https://docs.confluent.io/current/connect/references/restapi.html

 ### How to Install Other Connectors

-If you want a special Connect plugin installed you have two options:
+If you want a special Connect plugin installed you have three options:

 1. Download the JAR file and copy it in the [mount](mount) directory.
-This directory is automatically mounted
+This directory will be
-as Docker volume and configured as Connect plugin path (`CONNECT_PLUGIN_PATH`).
+automatically mounted as Docker volume to the Kafka Connect plugin path `/etc/kafka-connect/jars`
+(`CONNECT_PLUGIN_PATH`).

 ```
 services: